BlankRiser/Face-Recognition/README.md

 ## Guide to run the script

-1. Install Anaconda or Minconda from [here](https://www.anaconda.com/distribution/#download-section)
+1. Install Anaconda or Miniconda from [here](https://www.anaconda.com/distribution/#download-section)
 2. Now, create a folder where you want project to be located and open a command prompt in the directory.
 3. Create an environment using anaconda.
     1. To list the versions of Python that are available to install, in your terminal window or an Anaconda Prompt, run: `conda search python` or `conda search --full-name python` to list packages whose full name is "python"